DashBookProject/Plotly-Dash/Bonus-Content/Components/sliders.md

 ## Plotly Dash Sliders with Marks

-You can put labels - or marks along the slider rail.
+You can put marks (ie labels) along the slider rail.
 For example:

 ![slider with marks](https://user-images.githubusercontent.com/72614349/189503727-cdb24672-2a37-45e0-8878-260fc7ff91a2.png)

+## Plotly Dash Sliders with Marks
 ```
 slider = dcc.Slider(
     1, 12, 3, value=6, marks={1: "Jan", 3: "Mar", 6: "Jun", 9: "Sep", 12: "Dec"}
 )
 ```

+## Plotly Dash Sliders with marks at an angle

-This slider has the marks displayed on a 45-degree angle to make them more readable on small screens.
-You can customize each label with css using the `style` prop.
+You can customize each mark with css using the `style` prop.
+This slider has the marks displayed on a 45-degree angle to make them more readable on small screens or narrow columns.
+See the dash docs for more examples of customizing and styling the marks.

 ![slider marks 45deg](https://user-images.githubusercontent.com/72614349/189503760-5c765dfa-c232-4852-bfbe-9a89075cd0e8.png)